BabylonJS/Documentation/content/features/featuresDeepDive/physics.md

 Two imposters can be connected using joints such as a hinge or ball and socket.

 Ammo also allows the creation of soft bodies.

+## Physics V2

+There are plugins for X physics engines:

+1.

+All need to be enabled before use.

+This architecture allows finer grain control on your physics scene.
+By making the difference between Collision shapes and Body dynamic.
+A typical use case is to have only one collision shape used by numerous bodies.
+This allows a lower memory footprint and more efficient memory addressing.
+A special effort has been put into better performances for a huge number of bodies.
+This is the case for the collision callback mecanism.